tquann286/frequent-function/README.md

 # frequent-function
-Some function in javascript that i usually use :)
+Some functions in javascript that I usually use :)